jahidhasanpiyesh/Bus-Reservation-System/README.md

 ---

-## 🤝 Contribution

-Feel free to fork the repository and submit pull requests to improve features or fix bugs.

----

 🐞 Common Errors Faced During Development

 Here are the realistic and commonly expected errors that occur while building a Bus Reservation System in C: